 Click on the button below to buy this bird from our parrots farm.Buy now!

-The African grey parrot is one of the most talented talking/ mimicking birds on the planet, giving it quite a reputation among bird enthusiasts.
+The African grey for sale is one of the most talented talking/ mimicking birds on the planet, giving it quite a reputation among bird enthusiasts.
 Not only do bird keepers love this intelligent bird, it’s one of the most recognizable species to bird novices as well — everyone knows the African grey parrot.
 This parrot is one of the oldest psitticine species kept by humans, with records of the bird dating back to biblical times.
 Understated beauty and a brainy no-nonsense attitude are what keep this parrot at the peak of popularity.

 At first glance, the African grey is a medium-sized, dusty-looking gray bird, almost pigeon-like — but further investigation reveals a bright red tail, intelligent orange eyes, and a stunning scalloped pattern to its plumage.

-There’s a reason why the African grey is often considered the poster bird for parrot intelligence — not only is this bird inclined to amass a large vocabulary, African greys also demonstrate an aptitude for recognizing the meaning of words and phrases.
+There’s a reason why the African grey for sale is often considered the poster bird for parrot intelligence — not only is this bird inclined to amass a large vocabulary, African greys also demonstrate an aptitude for recognizing the meaning of words and phrases.

-African greys need plenty of toys that challenge their intelligence, such as foraging and puzzle toys.
+African grey for sale need plenty of toys that challenge their intelligence, such as foraging and puzzle toys.
 African greys seem especially affected by stress and commotion in their environment and can be put more at ease by placing one corner of the cage against a wall as opposed to in the middle of a room.